Welcome to the Martin Randall Travel recruitment page.

-This we achieve through thorough research, careful prospecting, meticulous attention to detail and empathy with our clients.
+Thorough research, careful prospecting, meticulous attention to detail and empathy with our clients underpins everything we do.
 We think constantly of adding extra value, of going beyond merely what is expected.
-Of all our resources, our staff, lecturers and tour managers are our greatest asset.
+Of all our resources our staff and lecturers are our greatest asset.

 We try to choose people for a particular post with the appropriate academic qualifications and work experience.
 But much greater weight is given to an assessment of their intelligence, humanity, empathy, imagination, conscientiousness and humour.